 Plastic is everywhere.
 A good number of disposable plastic items pollute our land and water, and we all wish to something about this.
-But what?
-While you will hear numerous ideas of how to decrease plastic pollution, a good many of them are not practical.
-For instance, I have heard so many idealistic suggestions […]Read More →
+But it is not easy.
+Because plastics are damned useful things.
+But something needs to be done about this, no?
+While you will hear numerous ideas of how to decrease plastic pollution, a good […]Read More →

 Posts Tagged 'plastics'